 New Horizons Computer Learning Centers - 9,845 SF

-New Horizons Computer Learning Centers occupied just over 21,000 square feet in the Southeast suburban submarket.
+New Horizons Computer Learning Centers occupied just over 21,000 square feet in the Southeast Suburban submarket.
 As part of a corporate strategic program, they sought to optimize their location efficiency and scale down the size of the office.
 However, they had two years remaining on their current lease, and current lease rates in the building were much less than their existing rent obligation.

-Matt Brower and Gary Taylor helped New Horizons identify their priorities and determine potential options.
+Matt Brower and Gary Taylor helped New Horizons identify its priorities and determine potential options.
 It became apparent that the best alternative for the company would be an early downsize and extension of their lease.
-With two years of term remaining, and lease rates over the current market, an aggresssive negotiation was critical to the success of the client’s objectives.
+With two years of term remaining, and lease rates over the current market, an aggressive negotiation was critical to the success of the client’s objectives.
 Matt and Gary searched the market and uncovered two alternative locations that suited the client’s needs.
 Both landlords were willing to offer enough rent abatement so that New Horizons would not have to pay double rent.

 The two alternative locations translated directly into negotiating leverage with the client’s existing landlord.
 Matt and Gary were able to negotiate an early downsize of New Horizons’ space and extension of their lease, taking advantage of the soft market conditions.

 Columbia College has a long history of running successful campuses in 35 locations across the county.
 They have resided in Aurora, Colorado for many years, drawing students from all parts of the Denver Metro area.
-After partnering with us to conduct a thorough study of the neighborhood to see if it still supported their overall image and growth strategy, it was decided that considering relocation was necessary.
+After partnering with us to conduct a thorough study of the neighborhood to see if it still supported its overall image and growth strategy, it was decided that considering relocation was necessary.

 The service delivery team was tasked with helping solidify the specific and critical requirements of the Aurora campus.
-Once defined, the classroom layout, access, parking and company branding initiatives helped narrow the list of space alternatives significantly.
+Once defined, the classroom layout, access, parking, and company branding initiatives helped narrow the list of space alternatives significantly.
 While keeping a lease renewal under consideration, a small list of alternate sites was uncovered, and landlords offered significant concessions in an attempt to win the business.
 After further negotiation and study of the specific areas in question, the client had to make a very difficult decision to either renew their lease in the current facility at very low rates, or relocate to a different building in a new area that allows them to more effectively serve their students and better support their overall business strategy.